SARA Ponderings

 To let you experiment here are two pdf files to print your own Smith Charts: Smith Chart 'pdf' and Color Smith Chart 'pdf'.

-Using this program with an antenna analyzer allows you to checkout the theoritical versus reality characteristics of your system.
-Increasing effieciency in these areas leads to much improved operational conditions using a very inexpensive process.
+Using this program with an antenna analyzer allows you to checkout the theoretical versus reality characteristics of your system.
+Increasing efficiency in these areas leads to much improved operational conditions using a very inexpensive process.
 Many systems can find 10 ~ 20 dB of improvement for the cost of a coaxial stub or small matching component change (a huge improvement in your station).

 SDR Play ~ Spectrum Analyzer

 Windows Spectrum Analyser 1.1 by Steve Andrew supports the SDRPlay line of SDR hardware, and provides functionality of a basic spectrum analyzer.
 It includes some SDRPlay-specific features.
-See the article QRZnow.com.
-There is also support for an external Arduino-based tracking generator, TrackGen, which is discussed on ON7IR's Track Generator in great detail.
+There is support for an external Arduino-based tracking generator, TrackGen, which is discussed on ON7IR's Track Generator site in great detail.
 ON7IR's blog has some other good links to read.

 ARRL Digital Magazine Access - All 4 magazines Online ~ QST / QEX / On-the-Air / National Contest Journal